jincheng95/robotchem/docs/index.rst

 This is run natively on a user's browser and mainly for website aesthetics and function.
 Javascript modules are not documented here because it is largely framework dependent and not part of the course.

-Powered by React 0.15 and written in Javascript ES2015, bundling and minification by Webpack, npm and Babel.
+Powered by React 0.15, written in Javascript ES2015, bundled by Webpack, npm and Babel.

 File Structure
 --------------